Alignment (Israel): 1980s

 Peres and new Likud leader Yitzhak Shamir agreed to share power, with Peres Prime Minister for the first two years of the Knesset term and Shamir for the last two.
 When Shamir took over, Shinui left the coalition.
 The Alignment ended the session with six less MKs, as Mapam broke away from the party, unhappy at the power-sharing agreement with Shamir.
-The party also lost one MK to Ratz (Yossi Sarid), one to Shinui (Yitzhak Artzi) and one to the newly formed Arab Democratic Party (Abdulwahab Darawshe) but replaced them when the three-man Yachad merged into the Alignment.
+The party also lost one MK to Ratz (Yossi Sarid) and one to the newly formed Arab Democratic Party (Abdulwahab Darawshe).
+The Independent Liberals left to make the short lived Centre-Shinui alliance, and their sole MK, Yitzhak Artzi, defected to the Shinui faction..
+However, these seats were replenished when the three-man Yahad merged into the Alignment.

+Despite the Labor Party being the only remaining member, the Alignment still participated in the political scene under its own name.

 The result of the 1988 elections was also ambiguous, with Likud winning 40 seats and the Alignment 39.
 Another power-sharing arrangement was made, and the coalition again had 97 members, consisting of Likud, the Alignment, the National Religious Party, Shas, Agudat Israel and Degel HaTorah.

 However, in 1990 Peres made a bid for sole power through the creation of a narrow 61-seat coalition with the Ultra-orthodox parties Shas, Agudat Israel and Degel HaTorah and the left-wing Mapam, Ratz and Shinui.
 Ultimately the bid failed, and the Alignment was kicked out of the coalition for the last two years of the Knesset's term.
 The party also lost one MK, Efraim Gur, who left and set up Unity for Peace and Immigration before joining Likud.
 The affair later became known in Israel as "the dirty trick".

-On 7 October 1991 the Independent Liberals formally merged into the Israeli Labor Party.
-As the Independent Liberals were the sole remaining Alignment members, the alliance ceased to exist.
+On 16 July 1991, the Labor Party voted to stop using the Alignment name effective from the 18th.
+The party's secretary-general, Michael Harish, explained that the name became useless after Mapam's departure, and that the Labor Party's own name was much more meaningful.

+Legacy

+The Israeli Labor Party (which was already in an electoral alliance with Gesher) and Mapam's successor party, Meretz, would later form a new electoral alliance in 2020, called simply Labor-Gesher-Meretz; Labor and Meretz eventually merged into a single party called The Democrats in 2024.